That Should Be A Christmas Season Movie Release: God Rest Ye Merry, Soldiers

 Descending Action (Pages 105-110)

-The Sunday after the battle, January 4th – eleventh day of Christmastide, Sunday before Theophany – Rosecrans attends Mass in a small cabin.
-While holy rites are celebrated, burial parties are collecting and interring the dead as a chaplain reads from Matthew 2:18 , “In Rama was there a voice heard, Lamentation, and weeping, and great mourning, Rachel weeping for her children.
+The Sunday after the battle, January 4th – the eleventh day of Christmastide, Sunday before Theophany – Rosecrans attends Mass in a small cabin.
+While holy rites are celebrated, burial parties are collecting and interring the dead as a chaplain reads from Matthew 2:18, “In Rama was there a voice heard, Lamentation, and weeping, and great mourning, Rachel weeping for her children.
 And would not be comforted, because they are not.”
 Men who had been hardened by battle weep.
-This could make a great voice over during a montage as one of the first memorials of the war is built on the battlefield and an eighteen-acre National Cemetery is developed at Stones River containing sixty-one hundred graves.
+This could make a great voiceover during a montage as one of the first memorials of the war is built on the battlefield and an eighteen-acre National Cemetery is developed at Stones River containing sixty-one hundred graves.
 On July 15, 1932, The American flag is raised over the cemetery by Sam Mitchell, a former Confederate soldier.

 Epilogue (pages 110-115) And Closing Thoughts